 The quality of our veteran staff is the reason the Lindblad name is known and respected for top-quality expeditions.
 And, since 2004 when Sven Lindblad forged an unprecedented alliance with National Geographic, our guests have enjoyed an unparalleled opportunity: to travel with the finest expedition teams in the travel industry, plus National Geographic explorers, photographers, writers, scientists, and other experts in diverse fields.
 There simply is no better team anywhere, and no other experience comparable to the quality of insight, engagement and sheer good times our expeditions offer.

-I've traveled with Lindblad since his first season in China (1980) and between Lindblad and Geographic Expeditions, I've been able to broaden, deepen and appreciate various locations and their culture and environment with integrity, my philosophy exactly!
+Since I've traveled with Lindblad since his first season in China (1980), I've been able to broaden, deepen and appreciate various locations and their cultures and environment with integrity, my philosophy exactly!

 Sandra, Repeat Guest